devonnuri/linear-harmony/linear_ko.typ

 == 턴어라운드 진행에서 윤곽 사용하기

-Practice the outlines over turnaround progressions..
+Practice the outlines over turnaround progressions.
 Turnaround progressions occur as the last two measures of the blues and countless jazz and pop standard tunes, and as the basis for tunes like _I Got Rhythm_ and _Heart and Soul._ Practice these exercises in all twelve keys.

 1. Typical turnaround progression (I - V/ii - ii - V etc., in the key of F major):
 #align(center)[#image("figures/fig_384.jpg", width: 90%)]